-Banking isn't the be-all and end-all: there's many other reasons you'd want a secure system, separate from what's on the hard disk, besides Internet banking.
-Traveller's can't necessarily trust the integrity of a computer in an Internet cafe.
-And of course, there's issues of simply being able to browse sites of, shall we say, "personal interest", without others who use the computer knowing.
+Banking isn't the be-all and end-all: there are many other reasons you'd want a secure system, separate from what's on the hard disk, besides Internet banking.
+Travellers can't necessarily trust the integrity of a computer in an Internet cafe.
+And of course, there are issues of simply being able to browse sites of, shall we say, "personal interest", without others who use the computer knowing.
 The project leader of one such anonymous bootable CD puts it more crudely, "If Granny's into trannies, she should be able to download without fear."
 Less surreptitious purposes include having a safe, reliable bootable CD for fault-finding and troubleshooting a corrupt system, without fear of being infected by it.
 A well-known example is the ultimate boot CD.
 Really, there's no end to legitimate and practical applications for such a safe environment.

-> In fact, it's possible to get started immediately by downloading any of the many freely available Linux Live CD distributions.
+In fact, it's possible to get started immediately by downloading any of the many freely available Linux Live CD distributions.
 One intrepid searcher for a good Internet banking Live CD has reported his findings and these make for excellent reading.

 The principle is sound, and downloading one of the above systems will happily work reliably for many people.
 However, there are two fundamental problems with CDs.

 Firstly, a whole new CD must be made if the underlying operating system on disc has to be rebuilt - even just for the smallest security patches.
 And importantly, a regularly-used and carried CD is highly likely to suffer physical damage and become unusable.

 Consequently, we here at ITWire have two recommendations which will give you peace of mind through a secure and anonymous bootable Linux setup.